This is about Down syndrome businesses – that is, businesses which are owned by people with Down syndrome, or by families or allies of our community.

 We also like to support each other.

-Here’s a guide with links and information that will help us in supporting businesses with a connection to Down syndrome.
+Here’s a guide with links and information that will help us in supporting Down syndrome businesses (that is, businesses with a positive connection to Down syndrome).

 1. Businesses that are run by individuals with Down syndrome